jordiguirao92/AI_DL_UPC_Project/README-Code-Report.md

-## Technologies used for the project
+## Technologies used for the project :computer:
 - Python
 - Pytorch
 - Minoconda